geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

 This release addresses security vulnerabilities and is an important upgrade for production systems.

+* [GEOS-12043](https://osgeo-org.atlassian.net/browse/GEOS-12043) CVE-2025-27511 JNDI Vulnerability in DB2 Store Connection
+* [GEOS-11920](https://osgeo-org.atlassian.net/browse/GEOS-11920) CVE-2025-58175 Server-Side Request Forgery (SSRF) Vulnerability in XML entity resolution
+* [GEOS-11918](https://osgeo-org.atlassian.net/browse/GEOS-11918) CVE-2025-52465 Arbitrary file write vulnerability in Master Password Dump Page
+* [GEOS-11777](https://osgeo-org.atlassian.net/browse/GEOS-11777) CVE-2024-45747 Server-Side Template Injection (SSTI) vulnerability in processing FreeMarker templates

+The use of the CVE system allows the GeoServer team to reach a wider audience than blog posts.

 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.

 ## Welcome to GeoServer 3

-We are overjoyed to share the release of GeoServer 3.0 with our community, this is the final stretch of a long road, a year of development, and a lot of planning and support to make it all happen.
+We are overjoyed to share the initial release of GeoServer 3 with our community, this is the final stretch of a long road, a year of development, and a lot of planning and support to make it all happen.
 Thanks to all the organizations and individuals supporting GeoServer 3.

 <a href="/img/posts/3.0/welcome-global.png" target="_blank" rel="noopener">
   <img src="/img/posts/3.0/welcome-global.png" alt="GeoServer 3" class="screensnap"